 We found 6 internists who accept Aetna Bronze near Mechanicsburg, PA.

-Dr. Pavankumar Patel works as an adult endocrinologist and general internist.
-United Healthcare Platinum, United Healthcare Navigate, and Coventry are among the insurance carriers that Dr. Patel honors.
+Dr. Pavankumar Patel's medical specialty is adult endocrinology and general internal medicine.
+United Healthcare Platinum, United Healthcare Navigate, and Coventry are among the insurance carriers that Dr. Patel takes.

-Dr. Bolanle Limann works as a family practice physician and general internist.
-Dr. Limann is in-network for United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
-She graduated from New York Medical College.
+Dr. Bolanle Limann is a physician who specializes in family medicine and general internal medicine.
+She is in-network for United Healthcare Platinum, United Healthcare Navigate, and Coventry, in addition to other insurance carriers.
+Dr. Limann graduated from New York Medical College.

-Dr. Andrew Eckert sees patients in Dillsburg, PA.
-His medical specialty is general internal medicine.
-Dr. Eckert accepts United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
-He graduated from Lake Erie College of Osteopathic Medicine.
+Dr. Andrew Eckert works as an internist in Dillsburg, PA.
+Dr. Eckert is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
+He studied medicine at Lake Erie College of Osteopathic Medicine.

 Conditions / Treatments